joshmatni/cs219PA1/README.md

 4. The program then checks for overflow.
 5. The result is displayed.

-## Result
+## Result And Overflow
-The program displays the result in the terminal.
+- The program displays the result in the terminal.
 It also indicates if an overflow occurred.

-## Overflow
-The overflow scenario is detected by checking if adding the two numbers would exceed the limit of uint32_t.
+- The overflow scenario is detected by checking if adding the two numbers would exceed the limit of uint32_t.